meain/hot-react-starter/README.md

     I have added in settings for [`prettier`](https://github.com/prettier/prettier).
     The God sent of code formatters.
     This will take into consideration eslint rules and do most of the hard work of formatting your code for you.
-* A few git hooks\
-    TODO: Add in some good git hooks.
-    - sanity check
-    - commit message format
-    - prettier format using husky
 * npm scripts\
     A few really useful npm scrips so as to make sure building a deploying all goes smoothley
 * A good `.gitignore`\